THE CONSTITUTION OF THE CONFEDERATE STATES OF AMERICA

 |The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by the Congress prior to the Year one thousand eight hundred and eight, but a Tax or duty may be imposed on such Importation, not exceeding ten dollars for each Person.||(1) The importation of negroes of the African race from any foreign country other than the slaveholding States or Territories of the United States of America, is hereby forbidden; and Congress is required to pass such laws as shall effectually prevent the same.||

-This clause is an updated version of what was originally a time-sensitive article in the US constitution.
-The original US Section 9(1), in its euphemistic language, stated that Congress could only ban the slave trade after 1808 (and they did).
+This clause is an updated version of what was originally a time-sensitive article in the U.S. constitution.
+The original U.S. Section 9(1), in its euphemistic language, stated that Congress could only ban the slave trade after 1808 (which they did).

 Confederate clause 9(1) makes this ban on the slave trade permanent,

-though slave trading with the US is still permitted.
-Curiously, the
+though slave trading with the "slaveholding" states of the United States is still permitted.
+The

-clause also "requires" Congress to pass anti-slave trading laws to
+clause also demands Congress pass anti-slave trading laws to make the ban effective.

 |(2) Congress shall also have power to prohibit the introduction of slaves from any State not a member of, or Territory not belonging to, this Confederacy.||